 We recommend at least 15 minutes of reading per day to relax and unwind away from screens and electronic devices.
 Thank you in advance for your support of helping our students establish reading habits which will benefit them academically and personally.

-Reading Strategy Video & Information
+Reading Strategy Videos & Information

 Please click on this link to watch a brief video about our whole school Reading and Literacy strategy at Dronfield Henry Fanshawe School.

-The below video that we made in March 2021 lets you know about all the reading activities that occur daily at Dronfield Henry Fanshawe School.
+The above video that we made in March 2021 lets you know about all the reading activities that occur daily at Dronfield Henry Fanshawe School.
 We also share some strategies we use in classrooms to help students access challenging learning material.

 Reading Weeks

-During the week one of the days is dedicated to DHFS Shared ‘Reading for Empathy’ where we enjoy a whole school reading of a short story or an excerpt from a book.
-On this day, the first ten minutes of all DHFS lessons are dedicated to reading and discussing segments with a view to enriching our students’ Spiritual, Moral, Social and Cultural (SMSC) development.
-Stories often provide a window into a culture or setting very different to our own, developing skills in empathy, understanding and acceptance – we’re keen to develop these skills in our young people and hope they’ll enjoy the shared short story element of the celebrations.
+During the week, one of the days takes a more guided approach to reading for pleasure.
+Recently, for example, we dedicated a day to DHFS Shared ‘Reading for Empathy’ where we enjoy a whole school reading of a short story or an excerpt from a book with a view to enriching our students’ Spiritual, Moral, Social and Cultural (SMSC) development.

 Support from Home